 Safeguarding is a statutory responsibility.
-The School follows guidance in 'Keeping Children Safe in Education' (KCSIE) (Dept. for Education 2023) and is committed to working together in accordance with the guidance published in 'Working Together to Safeguard Children' (HM Government July 2018).
+The School follows guidance in 'Keeping Children Safe in Education' (KCSIE) (Dept. for Education 2024) and is committed to working together in accordance with the guidance published in 'Working Together to Safeguard Children' (HM Government 2023).
 The School observes the Independent Schools Standards, the Boarding Schools National Minimum Standards (September 2022) and the requirements of the Early Years Foundation Stage.

-As a 'relevant agency' working with the three statutory 'safeguarding partners' (Northamptonshire County Council, Northamptonshire Constabulary and Northamptonshire Clinical Commissioning Groups) under new arrangements introduced in September 2019, in response to 'Working Together to Safeguard Children 2018', the School is engaged in and contributes to multi-agency working, following local procedures published by the Northamptonshire Safeguarding Children Partnership: see Northamptonshire Safeguarding Children Partnership Thresholds Guidance 2022.
+As a 'relevant agency' working with the three statutory 'safeguarding partners' (Northamptonshire County Council, Northamptonshire Constabulary and NHS Integrated Care Northamptonshire) in response to 'Working Together to Safeguard Children 2023', the School is engaged in and contributes to multi-agency working, following local procedures published by the Northamptonshire Safeguarding Children Partnership: see Northamptonshire Safeguarding Children Partnership Thresholds Guidance.